JaneGuanpinZhong/TAPS-Software-Engineering/README.md

 more conveniently.
 In general this software is able to increase the efficiency when dealing with the TA issues.

-This folder includes eight assignments which cover different stages of analysis and design.
+This folder includes seven assignments which cover different stages of analysis and design.
 See specific documents for more information.